 - We are insured and have a Home Improvement Contractor’s license in the State of Connecticut (HIC.0650532 )

 - We do!

-- Every inch of your cabinets need to be cleaned, deglossed and sanded THOROUGHLY–we never compromise creating the optimal environment for paint adhesion.
+- Every inch of your cabinets need to be cleaned, sanded, vacuumed and degreased THOROUGHLY–we never compromise in creating the optimal environment for paint adhesion.

 - We sand (and sand, and sand) between every coat to start the next coat off with the smoothest foundation and minimized brush or roller strokes.

 - It’s simple to look around a home and see what the kitchen will be put through day to day and suggest the appropriate finish.
 We also pride ourselves on having the confidence to stand by our recommendations and comfortably explaining the pros and cons of Low Gloss (my fave!), Satin, SemiGloss and HighGloss.